McConnell says what the Jan. 6 committee uncovers is ‘something the public needs to know’

 “I think the fact-finding is interesting.
 We’re all going to be watching it,” McConnell said.
 “It was a horrendous event, and I think what they’re seeking to find out is something the public needs to know.”

-McConnell’s statements are noteworthy given that earlier this year he opposed the creation of a bipartisan, independent commission tasked with investigating the worst attack on the Capitol since the War of 1812 and former president Donald Trump’s attempts to overturn the 2020 election.
+McConnell’s statements are noteworthy given that earlier this year he opposed the creation of a bipartisan, independent commission tasked with investigating the worst attack on the Capitol since the War of 1812 and President Donald Trump’s attempts to overturn the 2020 election.
 In May, McConnell said a commission investigating the attack would be, under Democratic leadership, “slanted and unbalanced.”

 On Tuesday, McConnell told reporters he was closely following the investigation, a day before the House voted to hold former Trump White House chief of staff Mark Meadows in contempt for refusing to comply with a subpoena issued by the special panel.